Nightsleeper: Production

 It was revealed in December 2022 that the BBC had commissioned the series written by Nick Leather who is also executive producer alongside Gaynor Holmes for Euston Films.
 Executive producers also include Kate Harewood and Neomi Spanos.
 Jonathan Curling is producing.
 The series is directed by Jamie Magnus Stone and John Hayes.

+On 19 June 2026, the BBC renewed the show for a second series, with Element Pictures is a producing studio.

 Casting

 In April 2023 it was revealed that Joe Cole and Alexandra Roach would lead the cast.
 That same month other cast members were revealed including David Threlfall, Ruth Madeley, Alex Ferns, Sharon Small, James Cosmo, Lois Chimimba, Gabriel Howell, Katie Leung, Leah MacRae, Adam Mitchell, Sharon Rooney, Pamela Nomvete, Scott Reid, Daniel Cahill, and Parth Thakerar.

+In September 2026, the cast for the second series was revealed, with Colin Morgan, Madeleine Mantock and Christian Cooke being the lead cast.
+Other cast members have also been revealed including Alexander Arnold, Lydia Page, Christine Bottomley, Julie Dray, Pooky Quesnel, Jonathan Harden, Mickey Mason, Kevin Harvey, Cúán Hosty-Blaney, Eileen O’Higgins, Samuel Edward-Cook, Emily Flain, Tareq Al-Jeddal and Sam Hoare.

 Filming

 Filming took place in Glasgow in April 2023.
 The opening scene was filmed in Glasgow's Central Station.
 Filming was also done in and outside Victoria Station, London.
 The interior scenes of the National Cyber Security Centre were filmed at the City of Glasgow College's Riverside Campus.
 The interior train scenes were shot at Pioneer Studios, near Glasgow, featuring a full-scale train set built specifically for the production.
 To mimic the movement of the train, LED video walls were installed, creating a dynamic and realistic backdrop.

+Filming for the second series has taken place in Belfast.